RobertoPrevato/jQuery-KingTable/README.md

 # jQuery-KingTable
 Table widget for administrative tables that are able to build themselves, on the basis of their input data.
-Supports client and server side pagination; client and server side search; custom filters views.
+Supports client and server side pagination; client and server side search; custom filters views; automatic menu to hide and reorder columns and support for custom tools.

 ## Objectives of the plugin
 * Allow the implementation of administrative tables with the smallest amount of code possible.